maxime-tournier/maxime-tournier.github.com/notes/quaternions.md

 ## Quaternions

-Let us repeat this construction, this time with *complex* matrices of the form:
+Let us now repeat this construction, this time using *complex* matrices of the
+form:

 $$ \mat{c & d \\ -\bar{d} & \bar{c}} $$